Tarikhoza/Ankiniser/README.md

 # Ankiniser
-A Python script to convert your favorite TV series into an Anki deck.
+A Python3 script to convert your favorite TV series into an Anki deck.
 # How to install?
 Download the script with git or download it manualy. git clone https://github.com/Tarikhoza/Ankiniser